 After you have narrowed the candidate pool based on your evaluation of the resumes you've received, and possibly a round of phone interviewing, it is time to conduct in-person interviews — and you want to make sure your interview is time well spent.
-These articles provide employment solutions at your fingertips.
-They will help you prepare for the interviewing process and avoid common interviewing mistakes.
+These articles can help you prepare for the interviewing process and avoid common interviewing mistakes.

 - How to Conduct a Job Interview: Although interviewing is a relatively common task for virtually every business, it should not be taken lightly.
 Learn how to structure your interviewing process so it is as effective as possible.

-- Interview Questions: There are so many different questions you could ask when interviewing a job candidate, how do you know which ones are most effective?
+- Job Interview Questions: 5 Types to Consider: There are so many different questions you could ask when interviewing a job candidate, how do you know which ones are most effective?
 Learn about the many types of questions, when to use certain interviewing questions and pitfalls to avoid.

-- Interview Questions to Ask: Find the top five interviewing questions to ask a job seeker and advice on interpreting the answers.
+- 5 Interview Questions That Can Help You Make Better Hires: Find the top five interviewing questions to ask a job seeker and advice on interpreting the answers.

 - Bad Interview, Good Hire?: Not every job candidate is fabulous at the interview game.
 Learn how to evaluate hard-to-interview personalities so you can accurately evaluate each person's potential.

-- Panel Interviews: Read about the most effective methods for carrying out panel interviews and when you might want to use them as part of your interviewing process.
+- How Panel Interviews Can Streamline Your Hiring: Read about the most effective methods for carrying out panel interviews and when you might want to use them as part of your interviewing process.